ably/spaces/docs/usage.md

 - The user closes the tab
 - The user is abruptly disconnected from the internet for longer than 2 minutes

-A leave event does not remove the member immediately from members.
+A leave event does not remove the member immediately from `space.members`.
 Instead, they are removed after a timeout which is configurable by the [`offlineTimeout` option](#options).
 This allows the UI to display an intermediate state before disconnection/reconnection.

 As with `enter`, you can update the `profileData` on leave: